dseguy/php-error-messages/messages/syntax-error,-unexpected-token-"{".rst

 A syntax error is a generic error, where PHP could not compile the code.
 Here are some classic typo or seemingly valid code that leads to this error.

 + Since PHP 8.4, array syntax with curly braces are not valid anymore.
 It used to yield a warning, and it is now totally abandoned.
-+ A missing closing parenthesis in a crowded parenthesis space, leads to an error in the next block
++ A missing closing parenthesis in a crowded parenthesis space, leads to an error in the next block.

 Example
 _______